particle-iot/docs/src/content/reference/mobile-sdks/android.md

 ### API Reference
 For a complete interface reference, check out the JavaDoc and source code in [the `cloudsdk` module in the Git repo](https://github.com/particle-iot/particle-android/blob/master/cloudsdk/).

 If you're working in Android Studio, you can get the JavaDoc for each method or class by putting the cursor over it and hitting `F1`.
-(This shortcut is for macOS; shortcuts on other platforms may vary.)
+(This shortcut is for Mac OS; shortcuts on other platforms may vary.)

 ### OAuth client configuration